zx80/flask-tester/README.md

-# FlaskTester - Pytest fixtures for Flask internal and external tests
+# FlaskTester - Pytest fixtures for Flask internal and external authenticated tests

-This package allows to run authenticated tests against a Flask application, either with internal Flask tests (aka `test_client`) or external tests (with `requests` which performs actual HTTP requests).
+This package allows to run authenticated tests against a Flask application, either with internal Flask tests (aka `test_client`) or external tests (with `requests` which performs actual HTTP requests), including password and token authentication.

 Only one set of tests is needed, switching from internal to external is achieved through environment variables.